aboler/plant-partner/README.md

   - Allows new plant data to be sent to the database
 - Created a test plant on the database
 - Connected application and database so application can receive and display plant data to the Home tab
-- Created a update button that allows applciation to display newly updated data from the database
+- Created a update button that allows application to display newly updated data from the database
 - Beginnings of a PCB to replace external wiring has been started and posted to the repository
+- Migrate database to the cloud via MongoDB atlas to allow for easier testing

 ## Project Architecture